mweidner037/list-positions/README.md

 ### Related Work

 - [position-strings](https://www.npmjs.com/package/position-strings), another library that implements immutable positions, but with a minimalist API that only provides lexicographically-sortable strings.
-(Note: Its positions are _not_ compatible with this library's.)
 - [Fractional indexing](https://www.figma.com/blog/realtime-editing-of-ordered-sequences/#fractional-indexing),
   a related but less general idea.
 - [Blog post](https://mattweidner.com/2022/10/21/basic-list-crdt.html) describing the Fugue list CRDT and how it relates to the "list position" abstraction.
 This library implements an optimized version of that post's tree implementation (List/Position) and an analog of its string implementation (AbsList/AbsPosition).